luojiahai/my-cloud/ghost/README.md

 ## Install Docker and ```docker-compose```

-Please follow steps A, B and C in [here](https://luojiahai.net/install-docker-engine-on-ubuntu/).
+Login to the VM and follow steps A, B and C in [here](https://luojiahai.net/install-docker-engine-on-ubuntu/).

 ## Install Ghost